Best Male Enhancement Pills

 If you’re hoping that male enhancement products will increase the size of your penis, a penis extender would be a far better option.
 Admittedly, they’re a lot more tedious to use than popping a couple of pills in the morning, with regimens involving several hours of daily wearing for several months in order to see growth.
 Still, they can actually produce results that no male enhancement pill can claim.

 Penis extenders gradually create microtears in the penile tissue, not unlike the muscular tears you create by lifting weights.
 Over time, those tears heal and add tissue to the penis.
-But with penis extension (unlike time at the gym), gains can be permanent.
+But with penis extension (unlike time at the gym), gains can be permanent, even if only to the tune of a couple centimeters.

 You won’t see the ancillary benefits of boosted semen levels or increased energy and mental focus like you might with some male enhancement pills.
 Still, if the other results are what you’re after, these might be a great choice.